Azuhmier/hmofa/tagCatalog.md

 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/u/Retconned

 =============/ Coyote /=============
->Tricky Business
+"Tricky Business"
 [;canine; ;coyote; ;goddess; ;mythological creature;][;comfy; ;love/romance; ;alternate reality; ;second person;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/6dQ5T2g8
 #A trickster goddess comes to the mortal world in search of a follower... and finds more than that.

->Storytime with Coyote
+"Storytime with Coyote"
 [;canine; ;coyote; ;goddess; ;mythological creature;][;April fools story; ;canon?;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/qMjuSePm
 #A green text posted on April first.

 =============/ purple boob alien wolf /=============
->Spaced Out
+"Spaced Out"
 [;canine; ;larger anthro; ;jackal;][;comfy; ;love/romance;]
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/Ju0TPznS
 #Anon, a stargazer, witnesses the Crash of an alien spacecraft.
 When he investigates, he comes across a survivor.
 Mutual curiosity and learning about one another's cultures ensues.

->Purple Veil
+"Purple Veil"
 [;canine; ;larger anthro; ;jackal;][;comfy; ;vaginal; ;sex; ;love/romance;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/7NBZxgJp
 #The direct sequel to Spaced Out.
 Anon, a stargazer and astronomy consultant, picks up where the first story ended and spends some time with his alien visitor.
 Comfiness, some occasional lewds, and space shenanigans happen. [warning: contains some feels. caution: it is recommended to read spaced out first if you haven't yet.]

 =============/ Cerberus /=============
->Painted On
+"Painted On"
 [;cerberus; ;AI; ;canine;][;alternate reality; ;love/romance; ;large breast; ;blowjob;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/CsAPrDR4
 #Incogneato is a famed furry artist.
 His favorite image software dies just before he can deliver on a commission, so he downloads an unknown program known as CerberArt.
 The mascot, an anthro Cerberus, offers art tips and "friendly" suggestions.

->Second Coat
+"Second Coat"
 [;AI; ;cerberus; ;canine;][;love/romance; ;blowjob; ;vaginal; ;alternate reality; ;second person; ;large breast;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/8c10Aw1B
 #The direct sequel to Spaced Out.
 Anon, a stargazer and astronomy consultant, picks up where the first story ended and spends some time with his alien visitor.
 Comfiness, some occasional lewds, and space shenanigans happen. [warning: contains some feels. caution: it is recommended to read spaced out first if you haven't yet.]

 =============/ WATCH /=============
->Being Watched
+"Being Watched"
 [;wolf; ;canine; ;larger anthro; ;large breast;][;comfy; ;love/romance; ;hybrid; ;mystery; ;nudity; ;second person; ;boobjob; ;blowjob; ;busty; ;vaginal; ;contemporary; ;swimsuit; ;couple; ;dating; ;alternate reality;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/HMeXnbeb
 #Anon finds himself stalked by a mysterious lady from another world.
 Upon confronting her, he agrees to help her in her observation of the human world.
 Comfiness ensues.
 Part 1 of a series.

->Still Watching
+"Still Watching"
 [;wolf; ;canine; ;large breast;][;comfy; ;vaginal; ;mystery; ;love/romance; ;alternate reality; ;second person;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/PyMZxQEa
 #After meeting a mysterious woman from another world, Anon decides to go after her, making new friends along the way.

 =============/ Lena_Lyx /=============
->Lena Lynx in: Anniversary Adoration
+"Lena Lynx in: Anniversary Adoration"
 [;lynx; ;cartoon; ;feline;][;comfy; ;non-smut; ;established relationship; ;love/romance;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/ZgGVUUr4
 #Anon and his wife celebrate both their marriage anniversary and the anniversary of the end of her favorite old cartoon.

->Lena Lynx in: Summertime Stroll
+"Lena Lynx in: Summertime Stroll"
 [;lynx; ;cartoon; ;feline;][;comfy; ;non-smut; ;established relationship; ;love/romance;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/cEUffYPK
 #Anon and his wife celebrate both their marriage anniversary and the anniversary of the end of her favorite old cartoon.

 =============/ OTHER /=============
->Tough luck
+"Tough luck"
 [;cat; ;robot; ;feline;][;very long story; ;flirting;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/NDFa7gpm

->Anything Flora Friend
+"Anything Flora Friend"
 [;plant; ;feline; ;cat;][;friends; ;non-smut; ;short story;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/ahVvir2E
 #Anon succumbs to telemarketers and buys "Grow a Friend".
 Gets exactly that.

->For You, The Bell Tolls
+"For You, The Bell Tolls"
 [;bat;][;non-smut; ;love/romance; ;short story;]
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/xUSbYFXq
 #Local man befriends bat who live in a cave.

->Clean Up Your Act.
+"Clean Up Your Act."
 [;raccoon;][;comfy; ;cleaning; ;short story; ;non-smut; ;flirting;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/0h70W4nW
 #Anon home is filthy, so the demon of cleanliness come to clean.

->Your Consenting Mind
+"Your Consenting Mind"
 [;deer;][;comfy; ;non-smut; ;love/romance; ;short story;]
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/Dknw2BtF

->A Sandsational Summer
+"A Sandsational Summer"
 [;fox;][;beach; ;non-smut; ;short story; ;flirting;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/7wjFgGQS
 #Man disproves a sentient cat made of sand while at the beach.

->Kangaroo Courting
+"Kangaroo Courting"
 [;kangaroo;][]~
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/B4R0XddZ

->PYR3
+"PYR3"
 [;scp; ;scp 1471; ;mal0; ;canine;][;comfy; ;CYOA; ;sex;]~
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/wuHeYw39

->Y-4 Simulator
+"Y-4 Simulator"
 [;feline; ;cat;][;simulation; ;short story;]~ https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/bes0Rtn6
 #A Guest user finds himself logged in to an "interaction simulator" designed to help interspecies relations.
 But... he never signed up for the beta test...

->Sew Very Lost
+"Sew Very Lost"
 [;fox;][;sex; ;m:dubcon; ;femdom; ;oral; ;short story;]
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/VfWYZsEA
 #Anon, lost in the woods, decides following a mysterious red light is a reasonable course of action, and ends up finding what exactly that light is tied to...

->After Midnight
+"After Midnight"
 [;spirit; ;feline;][;supernatural; ;love/romance; ;long story; ;non-smut;]
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/n3ZxSVXA
 #The tale of a kindly young man who gets an unexpected visitor in the wee hours of the morning...
 A rather unique entry in my catalog, After Midnight has a somewhat more melancholy tone at times, but is ultimately meant to be a cozy, uplifting story.
 It's unique among the CYOAs as the only one that lacks any official art for any characters present.

->Terminal Condition
+"Terminal Condition"
 [;feline; ;cyborg;][;mild drama; ;emotional; ;mild violence; ;non-smut; ;long story;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/ABHnteCN
 #Anon, upon losing his job, heads home, only to end up in an abandoned facility.
 But hey, at least they have Wi-Fi.
 The tale of a man who awakens in a mysterious lab... and quickly realizes he's not alone.
 Inspired by a dream, begun on a whim, and intended to end in a single weekend, Terminal Condition quickly ballooned into a full-length feature.
 It's also my personal favorite finished work, featuring one of my absolute favorite "Retverse" characters.
 See if you can guess who it is.

->The Nightly Routine
+"The Nightly Routine"
 [][;sex; ;short story; ;comfy;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/wFQuskVb
 #Anon, despite being easily frightened, develops a habit of listening to horror podcasts every night.
 He has his reasons...

->Trenchcats
+"Trenchcats"
 [;feline; ;cat; ;multiple;][;non-smut; ;humor; ;really short story;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/pqTz30Mi
 #Horny cats want that humie cock, but they are all short and heard that humans only like tall cat ladies.

->Bones to Pick
+"Bones to Pick"
 [;undead; ;canine; ;dog;][;sex; ;fling;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/xjXNtrN2
 #Anon calls a mysterious phone number he got from a party he doesn't remember, and agrees to meet the other party at a graveyard, because why not.

->Dreamcatcher
+"Dreamcatcher"
 [][;sex; ;fling?; ;short story;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/78dEEx2C
 #A dream-eating monster's quest to create the perfect nightmare doesn't quite go as anticipated...

->The Postern Motel
+"The Postern Motel"
 [;monster; ;canine;][;comfy; ;sex; ;love/romance; ;short story; ;fear boner;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/wsb88mUj
 #Anon wakes up in an old motel in the middle of a storm, and soon realizes he's not alone...

->Capra Is Calling
+"Capra Is Calling"
 [;multiple;][;sex; ;short story;]
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/Aq9vi8Fr
 #An amateur hiker wanders the woods one night, only to stumble upon a ritual, much to the fortune of those performing it.
 A lewd short that serves as a bit of a prequel to Tricky Business.

->Diplopia
+"Diplopia"
 [;sheep;][;sex; ;short story;]X
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/TKtuY4gS
 #Specimen 4N-0N undergoes rigorous experimentation.

->Aromatherapy
+"Aromatherapy"
 [;feline; ;cat;][;comfy; ;non-insertional sex; ;established relationship; ;really short story;]
 #Anon has a strange condition, not that his wife minds.

->Aftermarket Parts
+"Aftermarket Parts"
 [;cyborg?; ;fox; ;robot;][;comfy; ;emotional; ;mild horror; ;sex; ;marriage;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/qfvfGd1a
 #The tale of an urban explorer's greatest find ever...
 Based on a character who haunted my dreams for months, Aftermarket Parts was hyped for a long, long time before release, and was rather well liked, thankfully.